BioJulia/BufIO.jl/docs/src/writers.md

 # `AbstractBufWriter`
 ## Core, low-level interface
-The core interface of `AbstractBufWriter` consists of the same three functions as `AbstractBufReader`, with analogous meaning.
-So, first familiarize yourself with that interface.
+Similar to `AbstractBufReader`, the core interface of `AbstractBufWriter` consists of three functions:

-The main differences between the reader and writer interface are:
-* `get_buffer(io)` returns a mutable view into the part of the buffer which is unused.
+* `get_buffer(io)` returns a mutable view into the part of the buffer which is yet unused.
 Data is written to `io` by copying to the first bytes of the buffer, then calling `consume`.
-* `grow_buffer(io)` may get more space by flushing comitted data from the buffer to the underlying IO.
-It cannot return `nothing`.
+* `grow_buffer(io)` request to expand the buffer returned by future calls to `get_buffer`.
+This may happen by flushing data in the buffer or by reallocating a larger buffer
-* `consume(io, n::Int)` signals that the first `n` bytes in the buffer are now "comitted" to `io`, and will not be returned from future calls to `get_buffer`.
+* `consume(io, n::Int)` signals that the first `n` bytes in the buffer are written to `io`, and will therefore not be returned from future calls to `get_buffer`.

 ## Example: Writing `v::Vector{UInt8}` to an `AbstractBufWriter`
-There already is an existing method defined for `AbstractBufWriter` used when calling `write(io, v)`, but how would this be implemented in terms of the core primitives above?
+The method `write(::AbstractBufWriter, v::Vector{UInt8})` is already implemented, but it's illustrative to see how this be implemented in terms of the core primitives above.

 First, let's define it in terms of `ImmutableMemoryView`, and then forward the `Vector` method to the memory one.